THE 17 WONDERFUL REGIONS OF SPAIN & Two Autonomous Cities: Ceuta and Melilla

 This is possibly the region which typifies Spain in the minds of tourists; from beaches to quaint whitewashed villages, flamenco to fiestas, Andalucia has it all.
 With varied landscapes Andalucia also has a collection of amazing beaches along Costa del Sol and Costa de la Luz, as well as the second highest peak in Spain, the Sierra Nevada mountain range and extensive olive groves in Jaén.
 Many of the Andalusian cities are tourists’ hotspots, especially in summer.
 Cultural travelers are huge fans of artwork and architectural marvels in Granada, Cordoba and Seville, while beach lovers flock to the shorelines of Malaga, Cadiz and Almeria.
 Some of the essential sights in this region include the Alhambra in Granada, the Mezquita in Cordoba, the cathedral in Sevilla, visiting small towns along Costa del Sol and the white villages like Ronda.

 You’ll also be able to experience festivals such as Easter Week, the Carnival in Cadiz, the Rocío pilgrimage in Huelva and the April Fair in Seville.
-You can visit the Doñana National Park, also declared a World Heritage Site, or go skiing in the Sierra Nevada ski resort.
+You can visit the Doñana National Park, also declared a UNESCO World Heritage Site, or go skiing in the Sierra Nevada ski resort.
 Finally, remember that Andalusia has many different foodie experiences waiting to be tried.
 From the sherries of Jerez (Cadiz) and Montilla, Moriles (Cordoba), to the classic platters of fresh fried fish known as “pescaíto frito” from Cadiz and Malaga, cured ham from Huelva and Cordoba, olive oil, and other such typical dishes as gazpacho and “salmorejo” (a kind of thicker gazpacho).

 Best for: Everything but rolling green hills!